GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

-# Map Design: Symbology and Colors
+# Visualisation of Geodata: Symbology and Colors

 The representation of geodata in maps is crucial in order to provide useful location-based insights.
 This subchapter will cover the basics of good map design, how to create a map design in QGIS as well as common mistakes when designing or interpreting maps.